Poline31/Poline31/README.md

 This repository documents my self-learning progress in **cybersecurity**.
 I use platforms like **TryHackMe**, labs, and online materials to build real practical skills.

-I learn independently at home and working as SOC Analyst T1 (had also practise as SOC coordinator and quality specialist) — and this repo is proof of my commitment, consistency, and growing experience.
+I learn independently at home and working in Security Operation Center, practised my skills as SOC Operator, SOC coordinator and quality specialist, leading a project in accordance with TI activity — and this repo is proof of my commitment, consistency, and growing experience.
 ---

 ---

 ## 💼 Professional Experience

-### **Security Analyst T1**
+### **Security Analyst**

 - Monitor and analyze security events as part of a SOC Tier 1 team.
 - Acted as **SOC Coordinator T1**, overseeing team operations and quality of incident handling.
 - Developed a **self-automated tool in Excel** to verify the accuracy of team tickets, using **ticketing system**, pivot tables, and formulas to streamline workflow.
 - Conducted quality checks, optimized team processes, and created dashboards to track KPIs.
 - Coordinated incident response procedures and ensured proper escalation and documentation.
+- Leading a threat intelligence project concerning threats to selected industries

 **Key Skills:** SOC operations, Security Monitoring, Ticket Quality Assurance, Automation (Excel, ticketing system), Process Improvement, Coordination, Reporting.